Join our Postgraduate Open Day - Sat 24 June

 Radiation Biology

-This module will describe the cellular and molecular basis of the response of cells, tissues and tumours to ionizing radiation.
-The biological basis of radiation damage and repair will be addressed and how this effects cellular processes such as cell survival.
-It will address the principles underlying the application of radiotherapy to the treatment of cancer and how radiotherapy interacts with other treatments such as chemotherapy.
-The course is modeled on the syllabus of the FRCR part 1 examinations and will therefore provide suitable preparation for this professional examination.
+This course looks at the cellular and molecular basis of the response of cells, tissues and tumours to ionizing radiation, and the biological basis of radiation damage and repair.
+Modelled on the syllabus of the FRCR part 1 examinations, this course provides suitable preparation for this professional examination.

 10 credits